radrow/ddtrace/SCENARIOS.md

-The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected services.
+The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected services starting independent *sessions*.
 The data transmitted in each call contains instructions on how the data is supposed to be processed, including making further calls, waiting, or sending a response.
 This way a single `gen_server` instance created by the testing DSL can reproduce a variety of possible behaviours and deadlocks that may occur in real systems.

 See *Appendix A.1* of the companio paper for additional information.

 ## Scenario file format

-A test scenario is specified as an Erlang `conf` file which roughly follows the following format:
+A test scenario is specified as an Erlang `conf` file which follows the following format:

 ```erlang